-Due to our significant research and development expenditures, we have generated significant operating losses since our inception.
+We have generated significant operating losses since our inception due to our continuing research and development activities.
 We have financed our operations primarily through the sale of equity securities, licensing fees, issuance of debt and collaborations with third parties.
-At June 30, 2018, we had cash, cash equivalents and marketable securities of \$212.1 million, compared to \$97.2 million at December 31, 2017.
+At September 30, 2018, we had cash, cash equivalents and marketable securities of \$198.1 million, compared to \$97.2 million at December 31, 2017.
 Our cash, cash equivalents and investments are held in a variety of interest-bearing instruments, including deposits, money market funds, corporate debt, commercial paper, asset-backed securities, and U.S. treasury securities investments.
 We invest cash in excess of immediate requirements with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and degrees of risk.
 We believe these funds are sufficient to fund our current operating plan into 2021.

 We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we continue product development for seladelpar.
 Since product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later stage clinical trials, we expect that our research and development expenses will increase in the future.
-For example, as a result of the favorable interim PBC clinical trial results we announced in July 2017, we expanded and extended our ongoing PBC Phase 2 study and we are preparing to initiate a PBC Phase 3 study of seladelpar in the second half of 2018 along with other NDA-enabling studies.
-Furthermore, we commenced screening of a Phase 2 clinical study in NASH in April of 2018.
+For example, as a result of the favorable interim PBC clinical trial results we announced in July 2017, we expanded and extended our ongoing PBC Phase 2 study and we commenced start-up and enrollment activities for a PBC Phase 3 study of seladelpar and we are either conducting or planning other NDA-enabling studies.
+Furthermore, we are continuing enrollment of a Phase 2 clinical study in NASH which commenced in

+April of 2018.
 Accordingly, we expect to incur substantial costs to prepare for and conduct these clinical trials and other seladelpar-related development activities.
 We will therefore continue to require additional financing to develop our products and fund future operating losses and will seek funds through equity financings, debt, collaborative or other arrangements with existing and new corporate sources, or through other sources of financing.
 It is unclear if or when any such financing transactions will occur, on satisfactory terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
 If adequate funds are not available to us, it could have a material adverse effect on our business, results of operations, and financial condition.